da99/i_love_u/docs/Object_System.md

 Each message can have before/after/override related functions.

-Objects can "defer" to a list of "ancestors" that contain data and functions (ie mixins).
-The returned values are always get read-only clones of the actual values.
-You never get the actual value because that is up to the object.

-* Each object that can have decendants will have "before/after init" functions.
-* There can be no data initialized before the initialized process.
+Humane lists, variables, etc. can *not* be saved to the database.
+Only objects that are just a k/v group of functions.
+There are no propertys.

 The following is not allowed:

     class Car
       @price = "1000000"

       def initialize
         ...
+Each function will have no access to the external environment (ie `clean slate/copy & import`).
+This will allow any object to be saved to the database as a kv of code representing functions.

+*Composition instead of inheritance or prototypes.* Objects have a list of mixins.

+The returned values are always get read-only clones of the actual values.
+You never get the actual value because that is up to the object.